Only Fools and Horses: Filming and transmission

 Midway through the filming of the fifth series, Jason told Sullivan that he wished to leave the show in order to further his career elsewhere.
-Sullivan thus wrote "Who Wants to Be a Millionaire?", which was intended to be the final episode and would see Del accepting a friend's offer to set up business in Australia, leaving Rodney and Albert behind.
-Plans were made for a spin-off entitled Hot-Rod, which would have followed Rodney's attempts to survive on his own with help from Mickey Pearce but leaving open the prospect of Del's return.
-Jason then changed his mind, and the ending of the episode was changed to show Del rejecting the offer.
+Sullivan thus wrote "Who Wants to Be a Millionaire?", which was intended to be the final episode and would see Del Boy accepting a friend's offer to set up business in Australia, leaving Rodney and Albert behind.
+Plans were made for a spin-off, Hot-Rod, which would have followed Rodney's attempts to survive on his own with help from Mickey Pearce but leaving open the prospect of Del Boy's return.
+Jason then changed his mind, and the ending of the episode was changed to show Del Boy rejecting the offer.

 Sullivan had a tendency to write scripts that were too long, leading to material being cut.
 Shortly before filming of the sixth series began, he and Jason requested that the show's time slot be extended and it was agreed to extend its running time to 50 minutes.
 This required a 40 per cent increase in the show's budget, and coincided with the show becoming one of the BBC's most popular programmes.
-Robin Stubbs became the costume designer for the sixth series and was responsible for getting Del's attire to match his new yuppy image.
+Robin Stubbs became the costume designer for the sixth series and was responsible for getting Del Boy's attire to match his new yuppy image.
 His new suits cost around £200 each and were purchased from Austin Reed in Regent Street.
 The rest came from stores such as Tie-Rack and Dickins & Jones.
 His jewellery was replaced in each series because it was very cheap (the "D" rings cost 50p each).

 The seventh series aired in early 1991.
 Jason and Sullivan were involved with other projects, and it was confirmed that there were no plans for a new series.
 Despite this, the show continued in Christmas specials until 1993.
 Sullivan nonetheless wanted a final episode to tie up the show.
 In late 1996, three more one-hour episodes were filmed, to be broadcast over Christmas 1996.
 All three were well received and, due to the ending, were assumed to be the last.
 The show made a return in Christmas 2001 with the first of three new episodes which were shot together but ultimately broadcast over three consecutive Christmases from 2001 until 2003.
 Despite rumours of further episodes, in a 2008 interview, Sullivan was quoted as saying: "There will not be another series of Only Fools And Horses.
 I can say that.
 We had our day, it was wonderful but it is best to leave it now".
 Though Sullivan died in 2011, it returned for a special Sport Relief episode in 2014.